-First, you’ll need to click this link to open Amazon Web Services’ IAM Users page.
+First, you’ll need to open Amazon Web Services’ IAM Users page.

 Next, you’ll need to set up a new user.
 In the User name field, you can add any name you’d like.
 However, we recommend using the following name format:

 For example, for WPForms.com we would use this user name:

 wpformscom_wpmailsmtp.
 If you need to set up or edit users down the road, this will make it easy to keep track of which site is connected to each user.

 When you’re ready, click the Next: Permissions button to proceed.

 Next, you’ll be setting permissions for this new user.
 From the top row of boxes, select Attach existing policies directly.